Iran offers mining riches post-sanctions, but investors cautious

 UNCERTAINTY

-But highlighting the uncertainty among potential investors, NALCO said it was also looking at Oman and Qatar as possible sites for its aluminium smelter.
+But highlighting the uncertainty among potential investors, NALCO said it was also looking at Oman and Qatar as possible sites for its aluminum smelter.

 A spokesman for global miner Rio Tinto (RIO.L) (RIO.AX), which was previously involved in the Sara Gunay gold project in Iran, said there was no work being done by their exploration team regarding the country.